New Year Skincare Reset: The 30-Day Barrier Care Challenge

 What to Track:

-Expected Results: By day 7, you should notice less tightness after cleansing and reduced reactivity.
-Your skin may still look dull, but it should feel calmer.
+What to Expect: By day 7, you may notice less tightness after cleansing and a calmer skin feel.
+Your skin may still look dull, but it should feel more comfortable.
+Individual results may vary.

 WEEK 2: FEED THE BARRIER (Days 8–14)